Pravargav/lifeStyle/Useful-Things-Life.md

 # -> I used to <ins> tick/check on calendar</ins> each day to hinder mobile usage for 1-2 months.

 # -> I lost everything due to one day usage of mobile.I lost my focus and accidentally clicked the submit button which costed me KPIT Job.

+# -> I used to read books before sleep for 2-3 weeks.It gave me non-distracting ,mindful,dreamless deep sleep.